 To prepare the liver, freeze it raw for at least 14 days to destroy any harmful microbes.
 Then using a fine plane grater, sprinkle about 1 teaspoon over your baby’s egg yolk, and serve.
 Even if you find this unappealing, chances are good that your baby will love it!

 So now you know what to feed your baby.
 You can learn about when to start solids here.

-Want learn more about feeding your baby?
+Want to learn more about first foods and nourishing your baby

-Get Nourished Baby by Heather Dessinger today.
+Click here to get Nourished Baby by Heather Dessinger today.
 This ebook contains everything you need to know to eat right during pregnancy, nourish yourself and your baby while nursing (or what to do if you can’t breastfeed), and how to navigate the adventures of feeding your baby solid foods.